Click on any picture to see a larger version

 in San Quentin Prison for the attempted murder of his wife in 1903.

-Sanctimonious city officials denounced the offer as nothing more than a
+Sanctimonious city officials denounced the offer as a

 bribe meant to salvage Griffith’s reputation.